TanStack/router/docs/guide/deferred-data-loading.md

 title: Deferred Data Loading
 ---

+TanStack Router is designed to run loaders in parallel and wait for all of them to resolve before rendering the next route.
+This is great most of the time, but occasionally, you may want to show the user something sooner while the rest of the data loads in the background.

-Deferred data loading is a pattern that allows the router to begin rendering the next location's critical route data while slower, non-critical route data is resolved in the background.
+Deferred data loading is a pattern that allows the router to rendering the next location's critical data/markup while slower, non-critical route data is resolved in the background.
 This process works on both the client and server (via streaming) and is a great way to improve the perceived performance of your application.

 ## Deferred Data Loading with `defer` and `Await`